Linaro/website/_pages/about.md

   - row: container_row
     style: large_type introduction_row py-0
     sections:
-      - format: title
-        style: text-left
-        title_content:
-          size: h2
-          style: display-4 large_header
-          text: Driving Open Source Software Development on Arm
       - format: text
         style: text-left
         text_content:
           text: Linaro has driven open source software development on Arm since 2010, providing the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
-Companies become Linaro members in order to work with Linaro and other industry leaders on common projects.
-Strategy and roadmaps are discussed and agreed before Linaro's engineers, together with member company engineers, collaborate to deliver the solution.
-Collaborating on common projects reduces overall software fragmentation, allowing member companies to reduce their costs for development and validation of Arm-based software.
+Linaro works with member companies and the open source community to maintain the Arm software ecosystem and enable new markets on Arm architecture.
   - row: container_row
     style: bg-light-green
     sections: